Councillors declaration of interest

 They must declare all gifts or hospitality offered to them (whether or not they accepted them) with a value of £25 or more within 28 days of the date of the offer.
 We also keep these declarations in a register.

 Yes, anyone can inspect the registers.
-Contact us if you want to inspect the registers.
+Please contact us if you want to inspect the registers.